HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Invoke-WDACSimulation.md

 ### -Log

-Use this switch to start a transcript of the WDAC simulation and log everything displayed on the screen.
+Use this switch to start a transcript of the App Control simulation and log everything displayed on the screen.

 The log file is saved in the WDACConfig folder in `C:\Program Files\WDACConfig`